RemiBou/remibou.github.io/_posts/2018-5-29-This-Blog-Week-21.md

+---
+layout: post
+title: About this Blog
+---
 ## Why am I doing this ?
 So I created this blog for many reasons :
 - testing jekyll on github pages